twkim6440/test/README.md

 # test
-Test repository created on 18 May 2024 to prepare for the first UNC Coding Boot Camp on 20 May 2024.
+Test repository is created on 18 May 2024 to prepare for the first UNC Coding Boot Camp class on 20 May 2024.